-KEB has been a leader in motion control design and engineering for nearly fifty years.
+KEB has been a leader in motion control design and engineering for over fifty years.
 Automated systems need more than a motor, power supply, and brake.
 Motion control components – like drives, embedded control devices, and logic controllers – are an integral part of automated manufacturing and material handling.

 Starting with the basic terms we use when talking about motion control indexing, an index will be an angle (rotary) move or a distance (linear) move.
 The move has a start and a stop, at which point the machine will perform the next task, like filling a pouch or opening an elevator door.
 Once the task is complete the index sequence starts over.
 Most indexing applications will use a trapezoidal or S-curve motion profile to make point-to-point movements on a single axis.
 Coordinated multi-axis movements are also frequently used.